wonwooo/ModelForToeic/README.md

-### Only Pre-trained BERT : 83.8%
+### Only Pre-trained BERTForMaskedLM : 83.8%
-### After Finetuning BERT With grammer problems : 87.8%
+### After Finetuning BERT With grammer : 87.8%

-This project started by referring to the results of ~.
+This project started by referring to the project of [graykode](<https://github.com/graykode/toeicbert>) who solved TOEIC Part 5(Sentence with blank problem) with pytorch-pretrained-BERT model(Not finetuned).
-This project was done to increase the correct answer rate for the TOEIC Part 5 blank question.
+This project was done to increase the correct answer rate for the TOEIC Part5 problems by finetuning pretrained-BERT.

 We collected a total of 6100 Part5 problems, and used 85% (5185) and 15% (915) questions for training and testing.
 The TOEIC Part 5 problem types we used are:
 #### Type 1 : Grammer